HOLOCAUST SURVIVOR PROGRAM

 Key moments in this video:

-Read Faina’s full biography here.
+Read Edith’s full biography here.

 Learn more about the Holocaust here.